WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 These guidelines are based on my own experience working on large-scale development projects over the years and should be learned, understood, and implemented on new projects moving forwards.
 I want this to be a collaborative effort, so if deviations from this document can be justified then I'm happy to filter those back into the guidelines.

+I would also recommend reading [Sky's CSS Guidelines](https://github.com/sky-uk/css) as they share largely the same way of working as what I'm going to be outlining.

 ### Orion Framework
 This is a lightweight front-end framework that I developed originally to use as a boilerplate and later as a test bed for new ideas and functionality.
 It implements everything discussed in this guide and would make a logical easy start point for your new front-end project.
 [Link](https://github.com/WebDevLuke/Orion-Framework)